skekre98/X509-REST_Web_Service/README.md

 ## X509 Certificate Authentication
-Allow us to verify the identity of a communication peer when using the HTTPS (HTTP over SSL) protocol.
+Allow us to verify the identity of a communication peer when using the HTTPS (HTTP over SSL) protocol. while a secure connection is established, the client verifies the server according to its certificate (issued by a trusted certificate authority).